ClickableUbuntuTouch/clickable-mirror/docs/usage.rst

 Multiple connected devices
 --------------------------

-By default clickable assumes that there is only one device connected to your computer via adb.
+By default Clickable assumes that there is only one device connected to your computer via ADB.
 If you have multiple devices attached to your computer you can specify which device to install/launch/etc on by using the flag ``--serial-number`` or ``-s`` for short.
 You can get the serial number by running ``clickable devices``.